flowxo/flowxo-sdk/README.md

 - When a value is selected for the _league_ select box, this value is used to calculate the options for the _team_ select box.
 - Each time the _league_ value is changed, new options are loaded for the _team_ select box.

-To signal that a field has dependencies, list each dependant field's key in the `dependants` array:
+To signal that a field has dependencies, include the `dependants` property:

 ``` js
 {